 In the video, Dr. Michael Mosley and Joe are going through tests to see who comes out best.
 On the balance test, Joe came out way ahead by being able to stand on one foot for over 30 seconds.
 This usually drops off dramatically with age, but Joe was balanced was typical of a 20-year-old.

 Later in the video, Dr. Fontana goes into the blood tests of Joe and Michael.
-Bad news for Michael, many of his health markers were bad, but in Joe’s results were excellent.
+Bad news for Michael, as many of his health markers, were bad, but in Joe’s results were excellent!